Jason-D123/comp122-s23/README.md

      1. Update the appropriate startup file to source COMP122's `.profile.comp122.` For example:
         ```
         cd
+        touch .profile
         cp .profile .profile.orig
-        echo "source $HOME/classes/comp122/.profile.comp122"  >> .profile
+        echo 'source $HOME/classes/comp122/.profile.comp122'  >> .profile
         ```

-     1. Ensure the 'MARS IDE' is appropriately registered with your computer:
+     1. Ensure the MARS IDE is appropriately registered with your computer:
         - Open up Exporer (Windows) or Finder (Mac)
         - Naviage to the COMP122 bin directory:  ~/classes/comp122/bin/
         - Control-click the Mars4_5.jar icon, then choose Open from the shortcut menu